Inv. Nr. | #21.010 |

 Comes with new mounting and fitted wooden box.

-In this delicate and minimalistic artwork, the famous nun artist and poet Ōtagaki Rengetsu is presenting one of her most famous poems: the so-called eggplant poem.
-Despite her personal tragic life, with the loss of two husbands and all her children, the work exemplifies the subtle humor Rengetsu was able to maintain for herself as a Buddhist nun.
-In her poem, she links the image of two ripe eggplants with the Buddhist conception of a fulfilled and happy life.
-The poetic inscription in her fluent and elegant handwriting reads:
+In this delicate and minimalist artwork, the famous nun-artist and poet Ōtagaki Rengetsu presents one of her most famous poems: the so-called eggplant poem.
+Despite her tragic personal life, with the loss of two husbands and all her children, the work exemplifies the subtle humor that Rengetsu was able to maintain for herself as a Buddhist nun.
+In her poem, she links the image of two ripe eggplants to the Buddhist concept of a fulfilled and happy life.
+The poetic inscription, written in her fluid and elegant handwriting, reads:

 To rise in the world